-1. All applications are processed electronically through ERAS (Electronic Residency Application Service); we are unable to accept paper applications or applications submitted by e-mail.
-For further information, you may contact ERAS directly at: The Association of American Medical Colleges, 2450 N Street NW, Washington DC 20037 (Phone: 1-202-828-0413).
+All applications are processed electronically through ERAS (Electronic Residency Application Service); we are unable to accept paper applications or applications submitted by e-mail.
+For further information on applying, you may contact ERAS The Association of American Medical Colleges at 1-202-828-0413.

-3. Candidates being seriously considered will be invited to come for an interview between early October thru mid-February; invitations are sent weekly by e-mail beginning the last week of September 2017.
-The deadline for receipt of applications for the 2017-2018 academic year is December 31, 2017.
-All applications are reviewed regardless of the date they are received; because all positions go through the NRMP, applicants interviewed in February have the same chance of matching with us as do those who interview in October; please note, however, that applicants who apply in late November or December often have difficulty scheduling an interview because we run out of interview slots.
+The deadline for receipt of applications for each academic year is December 31 of the year prior.
+Candidates being seriously considered will be invited to come for an interview between early October through mid-February; invitations are sent weekly by email beginning the last week of September of the year prior to residency start.
+All applications are reviewed regardless of the date they are received; because all positions go through the NRMP, applicants interviewed in February have the same chance of matching with us as do those who interview in October; please note, however, that applicants who apply in late November or December often have difficulty scheduling an interview due to availability.

 - Preference is given only to applicants who have graduated from medical school within 2 years of the date of application.

 - Preference is given to applicants who have had direct (“hands on”) inpatient clinical experience in a teaching hospital in the United States (e.g., as is often the case with graduates of Caribbean and some Central American medical schools or Fifth Pathway programs in conjunctions with attending a medical school in Mexico); hospital-based observer ships or 08/18/2017 2externships, “shadowing,” or working in a physician’s office or free clinic is not considered “hands-on” experience.

 - Proficiency in written and spoken English is essential.

 - We recognize that the passing scores for USMLE examinations vary from year to year; therefore, we do not use absolute cut-off scores to judge an applicant’s qualifications.